vladmorosanu97/frontend-from-zero-to-hero/Week 1 - Clean Code & productivity/README.md

 1. If you don't have an account on github, you must have to create one [**this**](https://github.com/)

 2. You'll use command line for post your solutions and for that you require [**git**](https://git-scm.com/).
-It's important to note that the git and github aren't the same. **Gitbuh** is an application for storing data like a hard disk or database and **git** is the tool to control data or send your code on github.
+It's important to note that the git and github aren't the same. **Github** is an application for storing data like a hard disk or database and **git** is the tool to control data or send your code on github.

 3. Once you downloaded git, open the console in your folder dedicate only for one project.
 For example, this is my folder for work:  ``D:/Work/FrontEnd/WebProject``

-4. For next, you must tell git who you are:
+4. For next, you must tell git who you are.
+Remember that this commands are used for configuration git.
+If you typed they already, you don't have to write again.

 ```javascript
     git config --global user.name "Your name"
     git config --global user.email "yourEmail@email.com"
  ```

-  Remember that this commands are used for configuration git.
-If you typed they already, you don't have to write again.
+ That's great.
+You finished first course and I'm proud of you.
+In the following, you have to solve a little test and after you will learn other amazing informations.
+Have a nice day!